Digital Transformations – Internal Redesigns and Risk Management

 For many companies, the technology strategy begins and ends with technical details in which the Board has little interest.
 The absence of experienced IT leaders with vision means that the IT slot on the agenda is a wearisome discussion of details, issues and gripes.

 But IT genuinely has the ability to transform a business.
 There are radical new ways to grow the business, to serve customers better, and to make more profit.
-Businesses that can connect with these benefits are, understandably, valued far higher than their low-tech competitors.
+Businesses that can connect with these benefits are, understandably, valued far higher than their low-technology competitors.

 For our clients, Digital Transformation simply means using IT to deliver dramatic improvement.
 It’s more than just an upgrade or fixing niggling problems.
 It means using IT to make a significant change for the better.